 Business initiative coordinates accelerated market launch of natural gas and biomethane as fuels.

 In its Energy Concept 2010, the Federal Government committed itself to the continued promotion of natural gas-powered vehicles.
 In this context, increased use of biomethane as a fuel is also being investigated.
 In response to this and other challenges, a broad alliance of well-known companies in the energy and transport sectors have joined forces with the ADAC at the end of 2010.
-Under dena’s coordination and with the support of the Federal Ministry of Transport, Building and Urban Development (BMVBS), the Initiative for Natural-Gas-Based Mobility has drawn up a declaration of intent.
+Under dena’s coordination and with the support of the Federal Ministry of Transport and Digital Infrastructure (BMVI), the Initiative for Natural-Gas-Based Mobility has drawn up a declaration of intent.
 Its main focus is the identification and coordination of priority measures.
 Annual interim reports will present the progress made in implementing these measures.

 Well-known market players.